ArnavM3434/391-OS-Linux/README.md

-Linux kernel created from scratch as part of ECE 391 , with only bootimg files provided.
+Linux kernel created from scratch as part of ECE 391 , with only bootimg files and certain user programs (like shell) provided.
+Implemented syscalls, device drivers, paging, round robin scheduling, etc.